 Your humble and obedient servant,

 Jesus said that he came “not to be served, but to serve….”
 Unusual for anyone with dominant power to act this way.
 Jesus did, and does.
-In the weeks before Easter, we’re seeing how.
+On the Sundays before and including Easter, we’re seeing how.
 As always, we’d love to have you join us.